 Faculty and Staff

-Lesley Choyce, BA, MA, English Senior Instructor.
+Lesley Choyce, BA, MA, English, University Teaching Fellow.
 Lesley Choyce holds two Masters’ degrees from Montclair State and City University of New York.
 He has taught at many universities in the United States and in Canada.
 He currently teaches in the English Department at Dalhousie as well as TYP.
 He is the author of more than 35 books of fiction, poetry and non-fiction.
 Lesley can be reached at 494-1530 or via email at firstname.lastname@example.org.